 - Support for new mothers (Australian Breastfeeding Association)

 COVID-19 may result in ratepayers suffering hardship and difficulties in paying rates and annual charges - apply for hardship relief.

 Our staff have been connecting with groups such as Community Northern Beaches and all Not for Profits and NGOs in the area to understand their needs, identify any gaps in the current service delivery and what we can do to help.

-We are also working with local women’s shelters on how they can manage additional needs should they see an increase.
+We've also been working with local women’s shelters on how they can manage additional needs.